 Washington Gov. Jay Inslee

-The Washington governor is currently serving his second term in Olympia after more than two decades as a member of Congress and said that while he is proud of efforts to raise the state's minimum wage and increase access to early childhood education, his presidential bid will prioritize climate change, which he labeled an "existential threat" during his launch event.
+The Washington governor is currently serving his second term in Olympia after more than two decades as a member of Congress, and said that while he is proud of efforts to raise the state's minimum wage and increase access to early childhood education, his presidential bid would prioritize climate change, which he labeled an "existential threat" during his launch event.